 Then one day I read a very good article that was shared by my friend on how our feelings are rarely dependent on what happens to us but are majorly a result of “What part of the experience are we focusing on?“.

 This got me thinking, and I changed my question to “Is there something good that I can find in this situation?”

 I wanted to look at the positive side as I thought some emotions like anger, and sadness… are negative & I shouldn’t feel them.
 So I began intellectualising and found positive ways of looking at those situations where I felt these emotions.

 I was able to resolve a lot of my problems (or at least I thought) by simply looking at the positive side.
 The sense of helplessness that I was earlier experiencing at a conscious level was also reduced to some extent.

 At the same time there were other situations where no matter how positive I tried to be, I just wasn’t able to resolve them.

-I kept suppressing emotions and pushing these situations under the carpet in the pretext of being positive but the so called negative emotions just kept coming back and each time with higher intensity.
+I kept suppressing emotions and pushing these situations under the carpet under the pretext of being positive but the so-called negative emotions just kept coming back and each time with higher intensity.

 This made me wonder, what was I missing?
 Why am I still feeling helpless?

 As I read books after books on positive thinking and applied the concepts in my life, I became aware and to some extent sure of the fact that experiences don’t really create problems, all problems are a result of certain so-called negative emotions (anger, sadness, guilt…) that we attach to experiences.

 Now which emotion is attached to an experience is generally a result of our perspective.